Customer

 What on paper could look like a lack of experience turned out to be an advantage in practice.
 They were not bound by habits, but driven by curiosity.

-This contrasted with their previous experience with traditional job postings, where candidates were often skilled at signing up for the role, but did not necessarily match in practice.
-With KOLLAB, the selection was based to a greater extent on a real understanding of both the task and the organisation.
+This contrasted with their previous experience with traditional postings, where candidates were often skilled at signing up for the role, but did not necessarily match in practice.
+With KOLLAB, the selection was based to a greater extent on a real understanding of both the task and the organization.
+This meant that the Kirsch Group could bring new skills into play much faster without burdening the organization with long and heavy processes:

-A new view of talent and future recruitment
+A new view of talent and the talent work of the future

-For the Kirsch Group, the process has not only been about filling two positions.
-This has given new perspectives on what creates value in recruitment, especially when it comes to young talent.
+This has given new perspectives on what creates value in working with talent, especially when it comes to newly qualified profiles.

 “I think the young people surprise so insanely positively.
 They are skilled, spacious and just a really good generation,” says Lise-Lotte Hansen.